filiptibell/roblox-ui/README.md

 # Rojo Explorer

+An extension that brings the Explorer view from Roblox Studio into Visual Studio Code.

-This extension is currently under development and as such is not yet published to the extension marketplace.
+The extension is currently under development and as such is not yet published to the extension marketplace.
 Once the extension reaches a more usable state it will be published.

 ## Installation